jundalisay/sp/content/en/material/principles/part-2/chapter-03.md

 - Timespace is the sublayer where time predominates and space is minimal.
 - Spacetime is the sublayer where space predominates and time is minimal.
 - Aetherspace is the layer that combines both timespace and spacetime in order to have an arena for both physical and metaphysical perceptions.

+{{< img src="/graphics/physics/msq.jpg" alt="MSQ Model " cap="The subdivision of the saptial layer within the 5 layer model.
+Note how the edge of the visible universe separates spacetime and the aetherspace" >}}

 ### The Various Forces from the Spatial Media